mobweb/Mobweb_Antispam/README.md

 # MobWeb_Antispam extension for Magento

-A simple Magento extension that adds AdWords Conversion tracking for successful purchases.
+A simple Magento 1 extension that checks some form submissions and cancels the submission if any content is considered spammy.

 ## Configuration